STAMP-project/dspot/README.md

 The whole procedure of amplification is done by the `fr.inria.diversify.dspot.DSpot` class.
 You must at least provide the path to the properties file of your project at the construction of the object.
-You can specify the number of times each amplifier will be applies to the test cases (default 3).
+You can specify the number of times each amplifier will be applied to the test cases (default 3).
 You can specify which amplifiers (as a list) you want to use.
 By default, DSpot uses:

     * TestDataMutator: which transforms literals.
-    * TestMethodCallAdder: which duplicatse an existing method call in the test case.
+    * TestMethodCallAdder: which duplicates an existing method call in the test case.
     * TestMethodCallRemover: which removes a method call in the test case.
     * StatementAdd: which adds calls to accessible methods on existing objects and creates new instances.

 #### Test Selectors

-A test selector is responsible the tests to be amplified in an amplification iteration.
+A test selector is responsible for the tests to be amplified in an amplification iteration.
 There are two test selectors:

 * BranchCoverageTestSelector: it selects amplified tests that increase the coverage, or produce a new unique execution path.
-BranchCoverageTestSelector produces a json which contains for each amplified test class, the name of the generated tests.
-For each test, the json file gives the number of added inputs, added assertions and the coverage measured in \# of method calls
+BranchCoverageTestSelector produces a JSon file which contains, for each amplified test class, the name of the generated tests.
+For each test, the JSon file gives the number of added inputs, added assertions and the coverage measured in \# of method calls
 * PitMutantScoreSelector: it selects amplified tests that increase the mutant score, _i.e._ kills more mutants than the original tests.
 The mutants are generated with [Pitest](http://pitest.org/).
 Warning, the selector takes more time than the first one.
-This selector produces a json which contains for the amplified classed, the name of of each generated test, the number of added inputs, of added assertions, and the number of newly killed mutants.
+This selector produces a JSon file which contains for the amplified classed, the name of each generated test, the number of added inputs, of added assertions, and the number of newly killed mutants.
 For each newly killed mutant killed, it gives:
-    * the ID of the mutant operators (see [Mutator](http://pitest.org/quickstart/mutators/))
+    * the ID of the mutant operators (see [Mutator](http://pitest.org/quickstart/mutators/)),
-    * the name of the method where the mutant is inserted.
+    * the name of the method where the mutant is inserted,
     * the line where the mutant is inserted.

 ### Licence